 The food combines prebiotics and fibers to manage glucose fluctuations to support post-prandial glucose levels.
 The reduced levels of starch make dry food safe for cats with diabetes.

 The glycobalance diet has high proteins to improve your feline’s muscle mass.
 It is rich in antioxidants, too, that support vitality and overall health.

 10. Instinct Original Grain-Free Wet Cat Food Pate

 Even though your pet is diabetic and underweight, they need to feed on real meat to satisfy their carnivorous nature.
 Therefore, Instinct Original grain-free wet cat food includes 95% lamb meat, turkey, and liver as its protein source for strong muscles.

 The rest of the recipe consists of fruits and vegetables that constitute 4% of carbohydrates.
 This range is ideal for your feline pet.

 The pate diet has 37 calories per ounce to keep your cat active and energetic.
 Therefore, if you need your diabetic cat to add some healthy weight, try this meal.

-10. Nulo Freestyle Minced Turkey & Duck Recipe
+11. Nulo Freestyle Turkey & Duck Wet Cat Food